Mimetic Tensor-Vector-Scalar Cosmology: Incorporating Dark Matter, Dark Energy and Stiff Matter: Discussion and conclusion

-In this paper we uncovered some cosmological implications of the MiTeVeS theory.
+In this paper we have uncovered some cosmological implications of the MiTeVeS theory.
 The particular formulation of the theory includes both a scalar field and a vector field, which is stable and free from ghosts.
 The two simplest interactions between the scalar field and the vector field were considered.
+In the homogeneous FLRW background, the first interaction in \eqref{L_int.di} results only to a redefinition of the potential of the scalar field \eqref{scalar:redefinition}.
+However, the second interaction in \eqref{L_int.di} has interesting cosmological implications.
 For constant functions \eqref{constfunc}, a conserved Noether current emerges.
-From the scalar field dynamics, we obtained a unification of dark energy, dark matter and stiff matter.
+From the scalar field dynamics, we obtained dark energy, dark matter and stiff matter.
 When the shift symmetry is broken, the current is not covariantly conserved.
 Consequently, possible interactions between these three components emerge.

 We use the latest observations of the Big Bang Nucleosynthesis, Cosmic Chronometers, Type Ia Supernova, Baryon Acoustic Oscillations and the Cosmic Microwave Background distant prior to constrain the additional stiff matter contribution, which is not present in the standard $\Lambda$CDM model.
 It is clear that the dynamics of the Universe does not change significantly as long as the energy density of the stiff matter part is around $10^{-25}$ or smaller.